-- 1. Utilize the mineral aggregate and petroleum resources in an efficient and environmentally sustainable manner; - Recognize existing mineral aggregate and petroleum operations and protect them from activities that would preclude or hinder their continued use or expansion; - Protect mineral aggregate and petroleum deposits from incompatible development, since these areas have high potential for future extraction; - 4.
-Protect primary and secondary mineral aggregate deposits from incompatible development, even though they may not be designated mineral aggregates, as these areas are considered an important provincial resource. - Ensure that new or expanding mineral aggregate operations are sited in locations that will have minimal impact on significant social and environmental features; - 6.
+- 1. Utilize the mineral aggregate and petroleum resources in an efficient and environmentally sustainable manner; - 2.
+Recognize existing mineral aggregate and petroleum operations and protect them from activities that would preclude or hinder their continued use or expansion; - 3.
+Protect mineral aggregate and petroleum deposits from incompatible development, since these areas have high potential for future extraction; - 4.
+Protect primary and secondary mineral aggregate deposits from incompatible development, even though they may not be designated mineral aggregates, as these areas are considered an important provincial resource; - 5.
+Ensure that new or expanding mineral aggregate operations are sited in locations that will have minimal impact on significant social and environmental features; - 6.
 Ensure that the activities of mineral aggregate operations are carried out with minimal environmental and social impacts; - 7.
-Minimize conflicts between incompatible land uses; - Encourage consultation between relevant agencies and the proponent to ensure that new or expanding mineral aggregate operations meet the requirements of this Plan; - Ensure that areas of mineral aggregate extraction are progressively rehabilitated as aggregate is exhausted; - 10.
-Implement the recommendations of the Aggregate Resource Strategy Report, as endorsed by Huron County Council.
+Minimize conflicts between incompatible land uses; - 8.
+Encourage consultation between relevant agencies and the proponent to ensure that new or expanding mineral aggregate operations meet the requirements of this Plan; - 9.
+Ensure that areas of mineral aggregate extraction are progressively rehabilitated as aggregate is exhausted; - 10.
+Conserve aggregate resources through aggregate recycling. - 11.
+Implement the recommendations of the Aggregate Resource Strategy Report, as endorsed by Huron County Council with consideration of local context in North Huron.